 Limitations

-- Starts at $179/month — 4x more expensive than Job Boardly
+- Starts at $399/month (or $319/month annual) — nearly 10x more expensive than Job Boardly

-- No equivalent to the Turbo Backfiller
+- No equivalent to the Job Backfiller

 - No candidate paywall feature

 Deciding between Niceboard and Job Boardly?
-We compared both tools across every major feature — aggregation, monetization, pricing, SEO, and design — to help you choose - Job Boardly vs Niceboard
+We compared both tools across every major feature — aggregation, monetization, pricing, SEO, and design — to help you choose: Job Boardly vs Niceboard.

 3. JBoard